At some point in our lives, we may face financial hardship, but that doesn’t mean we won’t overcome it.

 Do you remember when I mentioned that my mother-in-law’s bank account was frozen after her husband passed away last year?

-We made lots of phone calls to explain the financial hardship she had to keep creditors in the loop.
+We made many phone calls to explain her financial hardship to keep creditors in the loop.

 They appreciated that.